Kiuwan logo

 • Using automated security testing tools: DevSecOps emphasizes using automated security testing tools, which can detect vulnerabilities in code during the software development lifecycle (SDLC).
 By automating these procedures, developers can concentrate on resolving issues.
 This alleviates the pressure on limited cybersecurity personnel and saves time and resources.

-• Fostering a culture of collaboration: DevSecOps promotes a collaboration culture between development, security, and operations teams.
-Developers can learn security best practices from experts, reducing the need to hire dedicated security personnel.
-It also reduces the need for upskilling and reskilling programs.
+• Fostering a culture of collaboration: DevSecOps promotes collaboration between development, security, and operations teams.
+Developers can learn security best practices from experts, reducing the need to hire dedicated security personnel and the need for upskilling and reskilling programs.

-• Emphasizing continuous monitoring: DevSecOps encourages teams to use automated monitoring tools for real-time detection of security incidents, enabling prompt responses without constant supervision.
+• Emphasizing continuous monitoring: DevSecOps encourages teams to use automated monitoring tools to detect security incidents in real-time, enabling prompt responses without constant supervision.

 • Encouraging the implementation of security controls as code: DevSecOps is a software development approach that incorporates security measures into the process.
-This eliminates the need for separate security reviews.
-It also allows security to be integrated into every step of the SDLC without requiring a large cybersecurity team.
+This eliminates the need for separate security reviews and allows security to be integrated into every step of the SDLC without requiring a large cybersecurity team.

 Leverage Automated Mobile App Security Tools